 6. Removing loose skin on your tummy and sides

 Doctor Bernard trims off the loose skin on your abdomen and sides.
-He carefully measures how much skin to remove before making any cuts.
+He carefully measures the amount of skin to remove before making any cuts.
 He may position the operating table on a slight tilt of about 15 degrees.

 7. Belly button repositioning